NYCDA-BSSA-JANUARY-2017/class-repository/course-manual-nodejs_2017.md

 >About Class: contact Melvin (@melvinroest on Slack)
 >About Administration and the NYCDA: contact Manouk (@manoukmeilof on Slack)
->About Grades & homework: contact Gijs Lebesque (@gijslebesque on Slack)
+>About Grades & homework: contact Jurgen Tonneyck (@piepongwong on Slack)

 ## Important note on Intensity & Prework